-Further south than either Tunis or Algiers on Africa’s north coast, Roche is a very welcome new addition to our programme.
+Further south than either Tunis or Algiers on Africa’s north coast, Roche is proving popular with members.

 - On the edge of woodland, close to the sea and to the town

 - Conil de la Frontera town centre 3.5 miles, beach two miles, A48 motorway 5.5 miles, Cádiz 25 miles, Jerez 35 miles, Tarifa 41 miles, Gibraltar 71 miles, Seville 89 miles.

 - Barbecues permitted on pitches; communal barbecue areas also available